ARCLeeds/git-workshop/index.md

 ---
-layout: page
+Layout: page
-title: Version Control with Git
+Title: Version Control with Git
 ---

 Two researchers, Wolfman and Dracula have been hired by Universal Missions (a space